hackclub/jams/jams/batches/usb-hub/part-1/en-US.md

 ![](https://cloud-7pzslk6qe-hack-club-bot.vercel.app/0screenshot_2023-08-08_at_13.04.24.png)

 Nets are kinda like portals– you can connect them from a distance as a way to keep from crossing your wires on your schematic.
-They're also good or connecting lots of things together– we're going to need to wire a lot of things to `GND` in a sec, and nets are a great way to do that.
+They're also good for connecting lots of things together– we're going to need to wire a lot of things to `GND` in a sec, and nets are a great way to do that.

 Keep in mind though with nets, there are a lot of ways to write things.
 All the following are a way to say PIN 4 and PIN 5 are connected to `GND`: